Medi-Cal Changes in 2026: Plan Before It’s Too Late

 On January 1, 2026, Medi-Cal reinstates the 30-month lookback.

-You gift $130,000 to your children in November 2025.
+Example: You gift $130,000 to your children in November 2025.

 No penalty now.

-However, if you apply for Medi-Cal in mid-2026, Medi-Cal looks back 30 months — it sees the $130,000 transfer — and imposes a 10-month penalty (based on approximately $13,000/month in private pay rate).
+However, if you apply for Medi-Cal in mid-2026, Medi-Cal looks back 30 months and sees the $130,000 transfer.
+They will impose a 10-month penalty (based on approximately $13,000/month in private pay rate).

-So yes, you can gift now — but do it wrong, and it will come back to bite you.
+That means 10 months of ineligibility and $130,000 in out-of-pocket costs before benefits begin.
+So yes, you can gift now, but if you do it wrong, it will come back to bite you.

 How Can You Legally Protect Your Assets for Medi-Cal Before 2026?

-One of the most effective tools is the Medi-Cal Asset Protection Trust (MAPT)—an irrevocable trust that shields assets from being “countable” while maintaining some family control.
+One of the most effective tools to protect your assets from Medi-Cal is the Medi-Cal Asset Protection Trust (MAPT).
+The MAPT is an irrevocable trust that shields assets from being “countable” while still maintaining some family control.
 This is a common Elder Care planning strategy.
-Assets in a Medi-Cal Asset Protection Trust:

-- Don’t count against eligibility limits if properly funded
+• Don’t count against eligibility limits if properly funded.

-- Avoid estate recovery (since they bypass probate)
+• Avoid estate recovery (since they bypass probate).

-- Allow strategic gifting over time
+• Allow for strategic gifting over time.

 Why Are Smaller, Strategic Gifts Better Than Big Ones for Medi-Cal Planning?